 As councils develop Coastal Management Programs (CMP), these CMPs may identify land subject to one or more of the defined coastal hazards.
-This land will then be considered for inclusion in the Coastal Management SEPP to be identified on the relevant map as part of the Coastal Vulnerability Area (CVA), which will also trigger a requirement for disclosure in planning certificates which is discussed further below.
+This land will then be considered for inclusion in the Coastal Vulnerability Area (CVA) mapped under the SEPP.
+Land subject to a coastal hazard within an adopted Council policy is identified on a section 10.7 planning certificate.
+See PS 21 - 033 for further information on how coastal hazards are identified on planning certificates.

-No Coastal Vulnerability Area map has yet been adopted under the Coastal Management SEPP.
-Consequently no CVA has yet been identified and the relevant development controls applying specifically to development on land within the coastal vulnerability area in clause 12 of the Coastal Management SEPP are not yet active for any local government area.
+A Coastal Vulnerability Area map has not yet been adopted under the SEPP for all local government areas in the coastal zone.

+Consequently, the relevant development controls applying specifically to development on land within the coastal vulnerability area in section 2.9 of the SEPP are not yet active for all coastal local government areas.

-However, despite this, clause 15 of the Coastal Management SEPP requires all consent authorities, in the context of considering proposed development in the coastal zone generally, to be satisfied that the proposed development is not likely to cause increased risk of coastal hazards on that land or other land.
+Notwithstanding, section 2.12 of the SEPP requires all consent authorities, in the context of considering proposed development in the coastal zone generally, to be satisfied that the proposed development is not likely to cause increased risk of coastal hazards on that land or other land.